Jetsons: The Movie: Plot

-Squeep tells them (with Teddy-2 translating) that the factory is actually drilling into his people's community, which is based inside the asteroid.
-Soon, Jane, Judy, Apollo, Rudy-2, and Astro show up and realize what is happening as well.
-George is found hog-tied in the Grungees' colony, and although he soon realizes just what the factory is doing, Spacely does not.
-Seeing his factory at a stand-still, he starts it up (despite that it is the night and after disconnecting Rudy-2, who tries to stop him), nearly burying Elroy and Squeep alive under rubble, and prompting everyone in the asteroid to get top-side, where George manages to shut down the factory and show his boss exactly what he is doing.
-After some talk, when George finally stands up to his boss, telling him that all he cares about is money, they come to an agreement: the Grungees will run the plant, and create new Spacely sprockets through recycling old ones (thus stopping the further destruction of the Grungees' homes inside the asteroid).
+Squeep (with Teddy-2 translating) reveals that the factory is actually drilling into and destroying his people's community, which is based inside the asteroid.
+Soon, Jane, Judy, Apollo, Rudy-2, and Astro show up and discover the threat the plant is incurring.
+George is found hog-tied in the Grungees' colony, and is eventually convinced as well.
+Spacely arrives, and seeing his factory at a stand-still, he angrily reactivates it (despite it being nighttime and after disabling Rudy-2, who tries stopping him), putting everyone still in the asteroid in jeopardy, and nearly burying Elroy and Squeep alive under rubble.
+Everyone safely escapes, and, finally standing up to Spacely, George manages to stop the factory for the final time, ironically through his very own sabotage, and exposes the catastrophe his boss blatantly created for profit.
+After George confronts him, Spacely (sheepishly and begrudgingly) comes to an agreement: the Grungees will run the plant, and create new Spacely sprockets through recycling old ones (thus stopping the further destruction of the Grungees' homes inside the asteroid).

 Spacely Sprockets reaches the millionth sprocket at long last, and when George asks about being vice president, Spacely retorts, stating, "he's lucky that he'll be getting his old job back".
 Only when pressured by everyone else does he reluctantly promote him to vice president (without a raise).
-However, George knows that with the Grungees now running the plant, he is no longer needed as head of the asteroid.
-With heavy hearts, the Jetsons then bid their new friends goodbye, including Fergie, who attempted to stow away aboard the Jetsons' car.
-They then return home to Earth.
-As the family passes over the factory, the Grungees arrange themselves to form the words "THANKS GEORGE", as a friendly goodbye to him for saving their home.
+However, George knows that with the Grungees now running the plant, he is no longer needed as its director.
+With heavy hearts, the Jetsons then bid their new friends goodbye, including Fergie, who attempts to stow away aboard the Jetsons' red car.
+As the family passes over the factory toward their old home on Earth, the Grungees arrange themselves to form the words "THANKS GEORGE", as a friendly goodbye to him for saving their home.